richard-eman/Todo-Full-Stack/scribbles.md

 actions:

 SHOW_ERROR - yeah
 LIST_TASKS - do i need action for this?
+I guess :/ maybe not. api can do that on it's own without any other user input :////////
-I guess :/ ADD_TASK - all fields including boolean incase user wanted to include something they'd already done.
+ADD_TASK - all fields including boolean incase user wanted to include something they'd already done.
 UPDATE_TASK - changes thing if a change has been made to it DELETE_TASK - deletes task based on name and or id